 The Gorge Amphitheatre

-A bucket-list concert venue for many, the Gorge Amphitheatre in Washington overlooks the Columbia River and is home to summer music concerts, including the popular Watershed Festival and Sasquatch!
-Festival.
+A bucket-list concert venue for many, the Gorge Amphitheatre in Washington overlooks the Columbia River and is home to summer music concerts, including the popular Watershed Festival.
 Tickets for the three-day festivals run several hundred dollars, and most people camp and make a weekend out of it.
 Each guest can bring a clear plastic gallon-sized bag of food and one factory-sealed plastic 20-ounce water bottle into the venue itself.

 Six Flags Magic Mountain

 A thrilling theme park that doesn’t have to break the budget in Los Angeles, Six Flags Magic Mountain technically does not allow outside food or drinks, but exceptions are made for guests with allergies and dietary restrictions.
 Guests must contact park security or guest relations when they arrive, and containers will be marked and dated to show that they have been checked and approved for entry.
-Admission to the park starts at $59.99.
+Admission to the park starts at approximately $60.

 Almost 3 million people a year make the trek to South Dakota to pay homage to the nation’s forefathers.
 Symbolic of America’s founding, expansion, preservation and unification, the four presidents immortalized on the national monument represent important moments throughout U.S. history.
-One of the best free attractions in the country, Mount Rushmore charges just $10 for parking, and you can bring food and coolers into the park.
+One of the best free attractions in the country, Mount Rushmore charges about $10 for parking, and you can bring food and coolers into the park.

 The Statue of Liberty

 A gift of friendship from France, the Statue of Liberty stands guarding the New York skyline as a symbol of freedom and democracy.
 Tickets cost approximately $25 per adult to tour the pedestal or approximately $28 to climb to the crown.
 Both include round-trip ferry transportation to the grounds and Ellis Island.
 You can bring your own food to the island, but leave large coolers at home.